awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-logging.md

 1. For **CloudWatch Logs log group**, to specify the existing CloudWatch Logs log group in your AWS account that you want to send action output to, select one of the following:
    + **Send output to the default log group** – If the default log group doesn't exist \(`/aws/ssm/automation/executeScript`\), Automation creates it for you\.
    + **Choose from a list of log groups** – Select a log group that has already been created in your account to store action output\.
-   + Enter the name of a log group in the text box that has already been created in your account to store action output\.
+   + **Enter a log group name** – Enter the name of a log group in the text box that has already been created in your account to store action output\.

 1. Choose **Save**\.